 Some tentative correlations are suggested.
 The Jardine Creek till is correlated to till of the St. Croix, Automba, Split Rock, and Nickerson Phases of Wright and others (1973).
 The Hanson Creek till may be correlative with a compact pebbly clay near Duluth, Minnesota.
 The Douglas till is correlated to the massive red clay near Duluth, Minnesota; red-clay till in Cook County, Minnesota; red-clay till south and east of Ashland, Wisconsin; and red-clay till near Ontonagon, Michigan.

-- 2 Now at D'Appolonia, 4300 West Brown Deer Road, Suite 130, Milwaukee, Wisconsin 53223 - 3 Now at Department of Geology, Fort Lewis College, Durango, Colorado 81301
+- 1 Department of Geology and Geophysics, University of Wisconsin, Madison, Wisconsin 53706 - 2 Now at D'Appolonia, 4300 West Brown Deer Road, Suite 130, Milwaukee, Wisconsin 53223 - Now at Department of Geology, Fort Lewis College, Durango, Colorado 81301